Superior Energy Services: History

+Foundation and early years

 The company was founded in 1989 by Terence Hall, a native of Louisiana.
 It had an initial public offering in 1995, when it became listed on the New York Stock Exchange.
-Hall remained CEO of the company until he stepped down in 2010 and was replaced by current CEO David Dunlap.
+Hall remained CEO of the company until he stepped down in 2010 and was replaced by David Dunlap.

 In 2005, in response to Hurricane Katrina, the Company launched a Catastrophic Relief Fund to provide grants to employees who experience property damage and other losses during emergencies and natural disasters.
 Since its inception, the Fund has granted more than 500 awards totaling nearly $1.4 million.
-In 2021, when many employees experienced losses during winter storm Uri and Hurricane Ida, the Fund made 52 grants totaling $188,865.
+In 2021, when many employees experienced losses during Winter Storm Uri and Hurricane Ida, the Fund made 52 grants totaling $188,865.

 In 2012, the company grew significantly with its acquisition of Complete Production Services for approximately $2.7 billion.

-In 2012, the Company implemented the Target Zero Safety Management System to manage its global approach to Health, Safety, Environment, and Quality (HSEQ) and meet applicable regulations and client HSEQ requirements.

-In 2014, the Company established Shared Core Values that aligned with the Company's existing Code of Conduct and applied to all directors, officers, and employees of the Company.
+Bankruptcy and restructuring 2020 - 2021

 In 2020, the Company and certain of its subsidiaries announced their intent to file for Chapter 11 protective bankruptcy which was approved in January 2021.

-On January 21, 2022, Superior released a PR announcing the appointment of Brian K. Moore as President and CEO.
-Mr. Moore had previously held the position of Senior Executive Vice President at Superior for 16 years.
-Brian has 40 years of experience in oilfield services with roles that include Chief Operating Officer at Complete Production Services.

 On February 3, 2021, Superior Energy released a press release stating the company had emerged from bankruptcy.
 On February 4, 2021, Superior Energy stock, under symbol SPNX, was deleted, and became worthless.
 This had been foretold by the company in documents filed by the company with the U.S. Securities and Exchange Commission as part of its bankruptcy process.

 On March 22, 2021, Superior Energy announced the removal of CEO David Dunlap and CFO Wesley Ballard.

 In 2021, as part of a transformation initiative, the Company divested certain of its North American labor-intensive businesses.

-In November 2022, Superior Energy engaged ClimeCo, a global sustainability company, to help establish the Company’s ESG reporting platform.
+New direction 2022 - Present

+On January 21, 2022, Superior released a PR announcing the appointment of Brian K. Moore as President and CEO.
+Mr. Moore had previously held the position of Senior Executive Vice President at Superior for 16 years.

+In 2024, the company announced a change in leadership with Brian Moore stepping down and the appointment of David J. Lesar, who was the previous CEO of Halliburton.